 Some nights I doze off while expressing milk.

-Some nights I drop his basket of essentials (wipes, diapers, clothes) and I just leave it where I dropped it because I am too darn tired to pick it all up.
+Some nights I accidentally drop his basket of essentials (wipes, diapers, clothes) on the floor and I just leave it where I dropped it because I am too darn tired to pick it all up.

 And when I wake up for work the next day, my husband asks me why didn’t I note down when I last fed Nathen.
 WHAT?